-It is further agreed and understood that the Employer may modify the terms of the insurance coverage, including modifications to co-payments and/or deductibles, and may reduce coverage levels if such reductions are made to maintain or reduce costs.
+It is further agreed and understood that the Employer may modify the terms of the insurance coverage and may reduce coverage levels if such reductions are made to maintain or reduce costs.
+Furthermore, modifications to co-payments and/or deductibles under the City shall not be deemed a modification of coverage.

-Section 30.2 - Premiums.
-Employees in the classified service will be required to contribute through payroll deduction to the premium for the major medical health plan in the amount established in the City plan.
-It is understood that employees will be required to contribute a maximum of 10% of the monthly premium amounts for single coverage, employee and child or spouse coverage, or family coverage for 2017 and 2018.
+Section 31.2 - Premiums.
+Employees in the classified service may be required to contribute through payroll deduction to the premium for the health plan in the amount established in the City plan.
+It is understood that employees may be required to contribute a maximum of 10% of the monthly premium amounts as their share of health insurance premiums for the years 2017 and 2018.

 The "cap" on premium costs for 2019 will be negotiated by the parties in the form of a re-opener.
 Either party may commence the negotiations by filing a notice to negotiate with SERB no earlier than 90 days prior to January 1st, 2019.
 These re-opener negotiations shall be conducted in accordance with O.R.C.
 4117.
-If neither party files a notice to negotiate prior to January 1, 2019, the "cap" shall remain at 10%.

 Employees shall be notified in advance of any modifications in premium contributions.
-The City will notify the Union of any proposed changes in employee premium contributions and agrees to meet with the Union to discuss such changes in advance of such changes becoming affective.
+The City will notify the Union of any proposed changes in employee premium contributions and agree to meet with the Union to discuss such changes in advance of such changes becoming affective.

-Section 30.3 - Additional Insurance Coverage.
-Employees of the City shall be provided with the opportunity to obtain insurance coverage for dental, vision and life policies under such terms and conditions as are afforded to all employees within the City.
+Section 31.3 - Additional Insurance Coverage.
+Employees of the City shall be provided with the opportunity to obtain insurance coverage for dental, vision, and life policies under such terms and conditions as are afforded to all employees within the City.
 An employee's participation in such plans is optional.
 All employees who participate in such plans will be required to contribute through payroll deduction to the premium for the plans as determined by the City.
-The contribution rate for 2017 and 2018 shall be 10% of the premium costs for the plans.
-For 2019, the parties may engage in a re-opener in the same method as set forth in Section 30.2.
+The contribution rate shall be 10% of the premium costs for the plans in 2017 and 2018.
+These premium contributions will be subject to the re-opener discussed in Section 31.2 for the year 2019.

-Section 30.4 - Eligibility.
+Section 31.4 - Eligibility.
 Employees in the classified service shall be eligible for health insurance coverage after completion of the waiting period established by the health insurance plan.
 Employees who have a spouse employed by the City, whether with the Employer or another office in the City, who is eligible for and/or who has coverage under the City plan shall be eligible for family or dual (two person) coverage under the plan or as otherwise allowed by the City plan.
 The coverage will be designated for one employee of the City under the City health plan.

-ARTICLE 31 WAIVER IN CASE OF EMERGENCY
+ARTICLE 32 WAIVER IN CASE OF EMERGENCY

-Section 31.1 - Waiver of Grievance and Job Assignments.
-In cases of emergency declared by the President of the United States, the Governor of the State of Ohio, the City of Pataskala Mayor or the Federal or State Legislature, such as acts of God or civil disorder, Articles 11, 14, 15, 18, 30, and 31 of this Contract may be temporarily suspended by the City in addition to individual sections or articles identified within the text of such sections as well as any-restrictions prohibiting the City from assigning job duties to members outside of their classifications.
+Section 32.1 - Waiver of Grievance and Job Assignments.
+In cases of emergency declared by the President of the United States, the Governor of the State of Ohio, the Sheriff of Licking County, the City of Pataskala Mayor or the Federal or State Legislature, such as acts of God or civil disorder, the following conditions of this Agreement may be temporarily suspended by the Employer: